-Both the Board of Directors Regulations and the Regulations of the Audit Committee are available in the section on Corporate Governance of the company's website www.acciona.com.
+The Board of Directors Regulations and the Regulations of the Committees are available on the company's website www.acciona.com in the section on Shareholders and Investors - Corporate Governance - Board of Directors and Committees.

 In compliance with the sixth recommendation of the Good Governance Code of listed companies, on the occasion of the calling of the General Meeting, the reports were published on the activity and operation of the Audit Committee and the Appointments and Remuneration Committee 2019, including reports on related-party transactions and on the independence of the auditor.